-The module type expression functor ($module-name : module-type_1$) \rightarrow $module-type_2$ is the type of functors (functions from modules to modules) that take as argument a module of type $module-type_1$ and return as result a module of type $module-type_2$.
-The module type $module-type_2$ can use the name module-name to refer to type components of the actual argument of the functor.
+The module type expression functor ( module-name : module-type1 ) -> module-type2 is the type of functors (functions from modules to modules) that take as argument a module of type module-type1 and return as result a module of type module-type2.
+The module type module-type2 can use the name module-name to refer to type components of the actual argument of the functor.
+If the type module-type2 does not depend on type components of module-name, the module type expression can be simplified with the alternative short syntax module-type1 -> module-type2.
 No restrictions are placed on the type of the functor argument; in particular, a functor may take another functor as argument ("higher-order" functor).